 Acting Natural Resources Liaison

 In 2016 Laurie Swami became President and CEO of the Nuclear Waste Management Organization (NWMO).
 Since that time there have been reported changes in the operating processes at NWMO.
 These changes have caused delays in our negotiations for a renewal of our agreement since our last one concluded in June 2016.
-We are hopeful to have a new agreement in place for April 2017.

 -To provide advice to the NWMO that will help protect and preserve all creation: air, land, fire, water, plants, medicines, animals and humankind